perry-mitchell/opportunity/README.md

 # Opportunity
-> Action execution control via requirements and conditions - _Opportunities_
+> Action execution control using conditional checks - _Opportunities_

 ## About